ono/resque-cleaner/README.markdown

 of those jobs.

 ResqueCleaner supposes recent jobs are more important than old jobs.
-Therefore ResqueCleaner deals with **ONLY LAST X(default=1000)** jobs.
-In that way, you don't have to worry that your block for filtering might be stuck.
-You can change its setting through `limiter` attribute.
-I will show you how it works with a sample situation.
+Therefore ResqueCleaner deals with **ONLY LAST X(default=1000) JOBS**.
+In this way, you could avoid slow responses.
+You can change the number through `limiter` attribute.

+Let's see how it works with an follwing example.

 **Sample Situation**

 * Number of failed jobs: 100,000

-Default limiter is 1000 so that it returns 1000 as a count.
+Default limiter is 1000 so that the limiter returns 1000 as a count.

     > cleaner.limiter.count
     => 1,000